ncsa/Nightingale_real/docs/source/status_updates.rst

 Status Updates and Notices
 =============================

+There are three *scheduled* system maintenance periods every year in January, May, and August.
+Other *unscheduled*, emergency downtimes may occur for important system software security updates or due to a hardware failure.
 Nightingale users are notified of upcoming system maintenance through:

 - Email
 - Message of the Day when you log into the system